 But every body is different!

-So with all of that said though, every person’s body is different and although the range of 8-12″ of positive ease is commonly suggested, you can pick a different amount of ease that suits your style, body shape and desired fit.
-To give you an idea of what a drop-shoulder sweater can look like at different amounts of positive ease, below are some photos of other finished Azalea tops – thank you so much to these wonderful knitters for sharing!
+To give you an idea of what a drop-shoulder sweater can look like at different amounts of positive ease, below are some photos of finished Azalea and Ice Breaker tops on other knitters with varying amounts of positive ease.
+Thank you so much to these wonderful knitters for sharing!

 As you can see from the above, there is a wide range of ease amounts – and they all look fantastic!
 It’s important to keep in mind that there is not absolute “right” amount of ease – it’s more about what’s right for you and the look you are going for with the particular design.
 It may also depend on the season you plan to wear your garment and if you’ll be wearing any layers underneath, or how you will layer over it.
 I have found with drop-shoulder garments there can be such a wide range of sizes that you could pick from, and the one you decide on just depends on how you plan to wear and style it.